-- Assets: Broadly speaking, assets are anything that has value.
-For a company, assets on the balance sheet will consist of large items such as land, buildings, and manufacturing equipment.
-They also include tangible items such as desks, lamps, computers, and signage.
+- Assets: Assets are things that have value.
+In most cases, assets on the balance sheet will consist of large items.
+These could be items such as land, buildings, and equipment.
+They also include items such as desks, lamps, and signage.
 Assets can also be intangible, such as patents or goodwill.
-Some businesses require far more assets to operate than others; it just depends on the firm.
+Some businesses need far more assets to operate than others; it just depends on the firm.
 The assets that are needed impact their return-on-capital calculations.

-- Shareholder Equity: The equivalent of accounting net worth, shareholder equity (or "stockholder equity") is what remains when you subtract all of the liabilities from all of the assets.
+- Shareholder Equity: This is much like accounting net worth.
+Shareholder equity is what remains when you subtract all of the liabilities from all of the assets.
 It's sometimes known as "stockholder equity."
-It is also referred to as the company's "book value."
-For some businesses, book value is highly informative of the economic condition of the firm.
+It is also referred to as the firm's "book value."
+For some, book value provides good insight into the economic state of the business.
 For others, book value on the balance sheet carries much less meaning.
-Learning to distinguish between the two involves understanding how profitability and business models differ among firms, industries, and sectors.
+Learning the difference between the two involves knowing how profitability and business models differ among firms and sectors.

-If you want to find the balance sheet of a publicly traded firm, the easiest way to get the full regulatory copy that was submitted to the Securities and Exchange Commission (SEC) is to look up the company's 10-K filing.
+If you want to find the balance sheet of a publicly traded firm, there is an easy way to get the full copy that was submitted to the Securities and Exchange Commission (SEC).
+All you have to do is look up the 10-K filing.

-Companies also routinely reproduce their balance sheet in their annual report to stockholders, though these are often summary versions and don't include the extensive footnotes that discuss everything from depreciation policies to allowances for non-repayment of accounts receivable.
+Companies may also include their balance sheet in their report to stockholders each year.
+But these are often summary versions.
+They may not include the detailed footnotes that discuss everything from depreciation policies to allowances for non-repayment of accounts receivable.